fauen/fauen/README.md

 - 👯 I’m looking to collaborate on some fun project.
 - 🤔 I’m looking for help with powershell.
 - 💬 Ask me about Minecraft and Diablo 3
-- 📫 How to reach me: Write and issue here on Github.
+- 📫 How to reach me: Write an issue here on Github.
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I don't really know what I'm doing but somehow stuff works!